EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 - Restart OnFailure does what you think it should in Container instances yaml files
 - Container apps let you run general purpose containers and make micro services, it differs from container instances which do not support scaling, load balancing or revisions
 - If you're setitng key expiry, first use a string for the time in seconds, then chuck in a TimeSpan.FromSeconds in there for good measure.
+- When you are doing APIM access, you define a subscription for devs to subscribe to and then a product to scope that subscription to.
+That lets your devs subscribe to the subscription and their access will be scoped to that product.
+- if you're doing APIM header manipulation, then inbound is for incoming calls, backend is for manip and outbound is for forwarding them on.
+You use them in that order if you need to alter things.
+- ON APIM, if you want to adjust how APIs function, you use policies, this is what I described above.
+- Container Groups are collections of containers that get scheduled on the host machine.
+- namespaces in containers let you isolate things across repository
+    - Interestingly, the repository is the part of an ACR that reprents a collection of container images or artifacts that have the smae name but different tags (versions) tags specify the version you want to use of that image
+- Blobs are still the only thing that supports user delegated SAS within a storage account

 ## Incorrect Answers & Explanations